 We may need time to investigate more complex complaints

 Some issues are quite complex and we may not be able to solve the problem immediately.
-If so, we’ll write to you within five working days giving you the name of the person dealing with your issue and letting you know when you can expect a full response.
+If so, we’ll write to you (by paper, email, SMS or another durable medium) within five working days giving you the name of the person dealing with your issue and letting you know when you can expect a full response.
 As part of the investigation we may need to contact you to discuss the issue.
 We aim to settle matters as quickly and as fairly as possible.
 If we need to carry out a detailed investigation, we’ll keep you fully informed throughout the process.

-Where a detailed investigation into your complaint is required, we will acknowledge it in writing within 5 business days and provide a written response on completion of our investigation.
+Where a detailed investigation into your complaint is required, we will acknowledge it in writing (by paper, email, SMS or another durable medium) within 5 business days and provide a written response on completion of our investigation.

-If your complaint relates to a payment service we will write to you addressing all points raised, within 15 business days of receipt of your complaint.
-In exceptional situations, if the answer cannot be given within 15 business days, we will write to you no later than 35 business days.
+If your complaint relates to a payment service we will write to you (by paper, email, SMS or another durable medium) addressing all points raised, within 15 business days of receipt of your complaint.
+In exceptional situations, if the answer cannot be given within 15 business days, we will write to you (by paper, email, SMS or another durable medium), no later than 35 business days.

-For all other complaints, we will write to you within 20 business days.
+For all other complaints, we will write to you (by paper, email, SMS or another durable medium) within 20 business days.
 If we are unable to reach a conclusion within 40 business days we’ll clearly explain the reason, and advise you when we expect to provide a full response.
 We’ll keep you fully informed, and will contact you every 20 days until the matter is settled.

-When we have finished our investigation, we’ll send you a letter explaining the outcome.
+When we have finished our investigation, we’ll write to you (by paper, by email, SMS or another durable medium) explaining the outcome.